 The Sacramental Nature of the Holy Eucharist

 How, then, might this spiritual experience in the Holy Eucharist be known?
-It is not in the administration of the elements alone, nor the mere mental recollection of all that Christ has done, to which the elements point.
+How might God’s grace be communicated to us?
+It is not in the administration of the elements alone, nor the mere mental recollection of all that Christ has done to which the elements point.
 Neither is Christ’s presence localized in the bread or the wine, just as he is not present in the words of Scripture.
 Instead, we commune with and are nourished by the redemptive presence of Christ when the Holy Spirit unites our faith with those acts of eating and drinking.
 When we consume the elements representing Christ’s body and blood our union with Christ and with one another is both manifest and renewed.
-The repeated experience of the Holy Eucharist also elicits perseverance of the saints as God’s Spirit makes us aware, again and again, of the depth and extent of God’s love shown to us in the cross of Christ.
+Moreover, the repeated experience of the Holy Eucharist also elicits perseverance of the saints as God’s Spirit makes us aware, again and again, of the depth and extent of God’s love shown to us in the cross of Christ.
 In all these ways and more, the Holy Eucharist is God’s way of mediating his grace to us and in us as he continually transforms us after his image.

-Insofar as we eat the bread and drink the cup in faith, then we not only remember the benefits of Christ’s death, but we also reenact our original surrender to God’s irresistible love as shown in Christ’s death (Romans 5:8).
-Although this reenactment is a historical reminder, it takes place in the current unfolding of our lives and serves to strengthen our resolve to love Christ more.
-All that remains is heartfelt gratitude (hence “eucharist” = “thanksgiving”) for so great a salvation that is offered by our Passover Lamb of God.
+Insofar as we eat the bread and drink the cup in faith, then we not only remember the benefits of Christ’s death, but we also reenact our surrender to God’s irresistible love shown to us in Christ’s death (Romans 5:8).
+Although this reenactment is a historical reminder of when we first believed, it continually takes place in the current unfolding of our lives and serves to strengthen our resolve to love Christ more.
+What remains is heartfelt gratitude (hence “eucharist” = “thanksgiving”) for so great a salvation that is offered by our Passover Lamb of God.
 As a people chosen by God’s sheer mercy and grace we proclaim our transition from death to life until one day he comes to feast with us in eternity (Luke 22:18; 1 Corinthians 11:26; Revelation 19:9).